-Dr. Erica Steele – Ever wonder what some heart healthy meals look like?
+Dr. Erica Steele – Ever wonder what some heart-healthy meals look like?
 My name is Dr. Erica Steele.
 I’m a holistic doctor in family practice.
-I hold six degrees in my field and they’re all in the natural healthcare space, and I’ve chosen to be a drugless doctor.
-So here’s some examples of some heart healthy meals.
-You have grilled salmon with a site of quinoa, roasted vegetables.
+I hold six degrees in my field, and they’re all in the natural healthcare space, and I’ve chosen to be a drugless doctor.
+So here are some examples of heart-healthy meals.
+You have grilled salmon with a side of quinoa and roasted vegetables.

-Salmon is a great resource for omega-3 essential fatty acids, which can help lower blood pressure and also reduce the risk of heart disease.
-Quinoa is a high fiber, high protein grain.
-It can also help to lower cholesterol levels, roasted vegetables provide antioxidants and other nutrients that are beneficial for the heart.
+Salmon is an excellent resource for omega-3 essential fatty acids, which can help lower blood pressure and reduce heart disease risk.
+Quinoa is a high-fiber, high-protein grain.
+It can also help to lower cholesterol levels; roasted vegetables provide antioxidants and other beneficial nutrients for the heart.

 Second Turkey chili, Turkey chili with a side of mixed green salad.
 Turkey is a lean protein source.
 It’s lower in saturated fat than other meats.
-And chili is a great way to incorporate a variety of vegetables such as bell peppers, onions, tomatoes, which are all rich in antioxidants and other heart healthy nutrients.
+And chili is a great way to incorporate a variety of vegetables, such as bell peppers, onions, and tomatoes, which are all rich in antioxidants and other heart-healthy nutrients.

-They have a lot of third, they have a lot of protein pastas out today.
-So I think Banza is a really good brand that has protein pasta.
+They have a lot of third and a lot of protein portions of pasta out today.
+So I think Banza is a great brand that has protein pasta.
 It’s pasta made out of chickpeas.
-They also have lentil pasta and black bean pasta, and you can mix that with marinara sauce and a side of grilled chicken.
-So pastas are a great source of fiber, which can help lower cholesterol levels.
+They also have lentil and black bean pasta, and you can mix that with marinara sauce and grilled chicken.
+So portions of pasta are a great source of fiber, which can help lower cholesterol levels.

 Sweet potatoes are a good source of potassium, which can also help to lower blood pressure, and avocados are a good source of healthy fats that can help to improve your heart health.
-Grilled chicken or fish with a side of brown rice, as well as steamed vegetables is pretty much a good staple meal.
+Grilled chicken or fish with a side of brown rice and steamed vegetables is pretty much a good staple meal.

-Grilled chicken or fish or lean sources of protein that are lower in saturated fat than other meats.
-Brown rice is a whole grain that also is high in fiber, which can help to lower cholesterol levels by improving your short chain fatty acids, which contribute to your prebiotics as well as your probiotics.
+Grilled chicken or fish, or lean protein sources, are lower in saturated fat than other meats.
+In addition, brown rice is a whole grain high in fiber, which can help lower cholesterol levels by improving your short-chain fatty acids, which contribute to your prebiotics and probiotics.

 Dr. Steele: Ever wonder what some heart health lab tests are?
 My name is Dr. Erica Steele.
 I’m a holistic doctor in family practice.
 I hold six degrees in my field and they’re all in the natural healthcare space.
 I am a drug list doctor.
 I have tons of credentials.
 If you have any questions about that, feel free to tune in.